 What does it mean when your partner is jealous?
 Well, for one, you don’t feel respected in the relationship.
-When your partner wants to control every aspect of your life, judges your choices and doubts your every move, it is hard to believe that they respect who you are an individual.
-That realisation can be immensely stifling.
+When your partner wants to control every aspect of your life, judges your choices, and doubts your every move, it is hard to believe that they respect who you are as an individual.
+That realization can be immensely stifling.
 Over time, it can damage your self-esteem and sense of self.

 If the tendencies of your jealous partner have started impacting you on this level, it is time to have an honest conversation with them.
 Reclaim your autonomy and let them know that they must get their act together if they want the relationship to work out.
 Of course, if your partner wants to make an earnest effort to change, reassure them of your support.

 10. You can see it in their body language

 Does your partner’s face tighten up when you talk about someone else appreciatively or fondly?
 Have you noticed the smile disappear from their face if you casually mention that a coworker complimented you or your boss praised your work?
 These are unmistakable jealous partner signs that you must not ignore because they’re unhealthy for you, for them, and your relationship.

 A jealous partner will always keep tabs on your social media activity.
 No, we’re not talking about liking your posts and photos or staying up to speed with what you’re posting.
 We’re talking stalker-level surveillance where they know who you befriended on social media, whose posts or pictures you liked or commented on, what memes you shared, you left a comment or like on your posts.
 These are dangerously unhealthy behavior patterns screaming out to you that unhealthy jealousy can ruin a relationship.

 Jealousy should have no place in a healthy relationship.
 If you find yourself dealing with a jealous partner, it is important to acknowledge the problem instead of passing it off as a sign of how much they love you.
 From here, you can either help your partner get over their jealous streak or walk out.
 There is no third alternative.